Who Needs HIV/AIDS Housing?

 Code of Federal Regulations Part 574 – Housing Opportunities for Persons With AIDS - provides the regulations under which HUD administers the HOPWA programs.

-OneCPD Resource Exchange - provides a dynamic hub for the latest HOPWA-specific resources, updates, and information.
-Site features include:
+OneCPD Resource Exchange - provides a dynamic hub for HOPWA program information, tools and templates, research, evaluations, best practices, guides, training manuals, FAQs and more Site features include:

 - Email Updates - To receive CPD communications about program policy, upcoming trainings, resources, reporting deadlines, technical assistance and more, sign up on the OneCPD Mailing List.